-Join Alan Simon for an in-depth discussion in this video Initial list of projects, part of Manage Your Organization's Big Data Program.
+Join Alan Simon for an in-depth discussion in this video Initial list of projects, part of Big Data Foundations: Program Management.

 - After you decide on your big data program direction,…your next step is to define the projects…that will be part of your initial portfolio.…You begin with a data focus, and there are several…key concepts that are usually an integral part…of the early stages of a big data initiative.…Your environments almost certainly have…a very large number of data marts,…which are point solution environments used…for business intelligence and reporting…that are built on relational database technology.…The primary issue with data marts is fragmentation.…